-Split pension (social insurance): Up to 50% of the insured ex-spouse's pension is paid, according to the length of marriage.
+Split pension (social insurance): The pension is up to 50% of the insured ex-spouse's pension, according to the length of marriage.

-Basic Senior Pension (social assistance): 5% (gradually rising to 10% by 2028) of the average monthly income of National Pension Service participants is paid.
+Basic Senior Pension (social assistance): The monthly benefit is 5% of the average monthly income of National Pension Service participants (rising gradually to 10% by 2028).

-In 2012, the benefit was 94,600 won a month for a single person; 151,400 won a month for a couple.
+In 2010, the benefit is 90,000 won a month for a single person; 144,000 won a month for a couple.